mlnotes2718/module2-project/TT Technical Report.md

 # ELT Pipeline Performance and Analysis Report
-Author(s)
+Author(s):
 Date
 Organization/Project Name

 ## Executive Summary
-Brief overview of the ELT process
+### Brief overview of the ELT process
+attached charts
 ### Key findings and insights
+- BigQuery is preferred over duckDb contrary to our original design intention
+- BiqQuery provide user friendly tools such as Lookout Studio for non technical user
+- dbt seed is a simpler and better choice compared to Meltano
+- We can have many target database and many source database if we use Bigquery with dbt

-Summary of challenges and recommendations
+### Summary of challenges and recommendations
+- Difficult to manage Duckdb file locking mechanism.
+Use Bigquery instead.##
+- Github Action do not guaranteed scheduled job to run on time, need external scheduler to trigger the job if running on time is crucial
+- Managing Github Secrets is a challenge

 ## Introduction